Christopher Duntsch: Baylor Plano

 Baylor Plano officials found that Duntsch failed to meet their standards of care and permanently revoked his surgical privileges.
 The hospital initiated another peer review, but Duntsch resigned rather than face certain termination.
-To avoid the costs of fighting and possibly losing a wrongful termination suit, hospital officials reached a deal with Duntsch's lawyers in which Duntsch was allowed to resign in return for Baylor Plano issuing a letter stating that there were no issues with him.
+To avoid the costs of fighting and possibly losing a wrongful termination suit, as well as possible patient lawsuits for Duntsch's botched surgeries, Baylor Plano officials agreed with Duntsch's lawyers that he could resign in return for the hospital issuing a letter stating that there were no issues with him.
 Had Duntsch been fired, Baylor Plano would have been required to report him to the National Practitioner Data Bank (NPDB), which is intended to flag problematic physicians.

 Dallas Medical Center

-Duntsch moved to Dallas Medical Center in Farmers Branch, where he was granted temporary privileges until hospital officials could obtain his records from Baylor Plano.
-However, red flags surfaced early on, as nurses wondered if Duntsch was under the influence of drugs while on duty.
-For instance, he came to work wearing the same tattered scrubs for three days in a row.
+Duntsch moved to the Dallas Medical Center in Farmers Branch, where he was granted temporary privileges until hospital officials could obtain his records from Baylor Plano.
+Red flags surfaced early on, as nurses wondered if he was under the influence of drugs while on call.
+For instance, Duntsch came to work wearing the same tattered scrubs for three days in a row.
 He lasted for less than a week before administrators pulled his privileges after the death of a patient, Floella Brown, and the maiming of another, Mary Efurd.

-Duntsch had severed Brown's vertebral artery, and refused to abort despite the massive blood loss.
+Duntsch had severed Brown's vertebral artery and refused to abort the surgery despite massive blood loss.
 He then packed it with too much of a substance intended to stop the bleeding.
-She suffered a stroke as a result.
+Brown suffered a stroke as a result.
 Duntsch did not respond to messages from the hospital for a few hours, then the next day scheduled an elective surgery on Efurd rather than care for Brown.
 Hospital officials were exasperated when Duntsch refused to delay Efurd's surgery, and asked him multiple times to care for Brown or transfer her out of his care.
-Duntsch suggested drilling a hole in Brown's head to relieve the pressure, but was refused permission.
-Not only was he not qualified for and held no privileges to perform brain surgery, but Dallas Medical did not have the proper equipment or personnel for such an operation.
-Brown was left in a coma for hours before Duntsch finally acquiesced to her transfer.
-By this time, however, Brown was brain dead.
+Duntsch suggested he perform a craniotomy on Brown to relieve the pressure.
+Hospital officials refused to allow it; not only was Duntsch unqualified for brain surgery, but Dallas Medical Center did not have the equipment or personnel for such an operation.
+Brown was left in a coma for hours, and was brain dead by the time Duntsch finally acquiesced to her transfer.

-While operating on Efurd, Duntsch severed one of her nerve roots during spinal fusion surgery while operating on the wrong portion of her back, twisted a screw into another nerve, left screw holes on the opposite side of her spine, failed to remove the disc he was supposed to remove, and left surgical hardware in her muscle tissue so loose that it moved when touched.
+While performing a spinal fusion on Efurd, Duntsch severed one of her nerve roots while operating on the wrong portion of her back, twisted a screw into another nerve, left screw holes on the opposite side of her spine, failed to remove the disc he was supposed to remove, and left surgical hardware in her muscle tissue so loose that it moved when touched.
 Despite several warnings from his colleagues that he was not doing the surgery correctly and was attempting to put screws into muscle rather than bone, Duntsch persisted.
 Efurd was left paralyzed.
-She later recalled waking up feeling "excruciating pain", a "ten-plus" on a scale of 1 to 10.
-Several people who were in the operating room for Efurd's surgery suspected that Duntsch might have been intoxicated, recalling that his pupils were dilated.
+She later recalled waking up feeling "excruciating pain" of "ten-plus" on a scale of one to ten.
+Several people in the operating room for Efurd's surgery suspected Duntsch might have been intoxicated, recalling that his pupils were dilated.